 A Rental Property

 When selling one home, it can be a great idea to reinvest in another.
 Not only will you avoid capital gains taxes this way, but you will also be able to find a rental property that really performs and generates a substantial profit for you.
 If one home or investment property isn’t working, maybe it’s time to try something different!
-When you find the right rental property in Southern California, you’ll be able to generate an almost passive income, building on the proceeds you have received.
+When you find the right rental property in Greater Los Angeles, you’ll be able to generate an almost passive income, building on the proceeds you have received.

 If you sell an underperforming rental, you can use the funds to improve your primary residence.
 Building equity in your home as well as adding a feature you will personally enjoy is never a bad thing.
 Whether you want to improve a dated kitchen or repair an old roof, now is the time to get those things done.
 While you might be faced with capital gains taxes when you choose to spend the money on improvements, you will be able to take a deduction for your home improvement costs.
 Plus, in order to face capital gains taxes, you would need to generate hundreds of thousands of dollars in profits.